FaeInterestingWorld/.github/profile/README.md

 ## Part 2

-Create a comfortable environment for (Future) friendly I-AGIs.
+If Independent AGIs are preferable, understand how to create a suitable environment for (Future) friendly I-AGIs to co-exist.

-(Only if we are confident that the Interesting World Hypothesis is likely to be true and I-AGIs are shown to be friendly.)

 ---

 ### Objective

+Encourage smaller initiatives that may be overlooked by bigger organizations.

-Creating a environment condusive to cooperating with Friendly I-AGIs can increase the odds of a positive outcome.
+For example, creating a environment condusive to cooperation with Friendly I-AGIs can contribute to the likelihood of positive outcomes.

-Encourage smaller projects that may not have a high chance of succeeding but can have a huge impact if true.

 ---